DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

    Gently press the boards together

 f.
 The boards should be seated.
 Note the pins are longer than the headers.
-It is normal for you to see a few millimeters of the pins between the bottom of the motor board and the top of the headers.
-Figure 9 shows the boards as they look properly seated.
+It is normal for you to see a few millimeters of the pins between the bottom of the motor board and the top of the headers. :numref:`boards-fully-seated` shows the boards as they look properly seated.

 .. figure:: ../_static/images/seated.jpg
    :alt: Fully seated
    :align: center
    :scale: 75%
+   :name: boards-fully-seated

    The boards when fully seated